Introducing Tasks in Drawboard Projects: turn every markup into measurable action

 Example: A design reviewer flags a slab edge detail that looks off.
 The drafter responds in the same Task thread with a clarification and attaches an updated markup on the next revision.

-See and filter every Task in one place
+Upgraded - See, filter, and organize every Task in one place

 Or, a design lead opens the list view and immediately sees every open Task assigned to them, without needing to open a single drawing.